shravan-kuchkula/Seismic-Bumps/Seismic.md

     ## [1] 0.7352941

-This shows that the logistic regression model with all the factor variables made a correct prediction 0.74% of the time.
+Our calculation show that the logistic regression model with all the observations and variables made a correct prediction 0.74% of the time.

+### Null Model

-What if our model always predicted class == 1, then what is the accuracy ?
+What if our model always predicted class == 0, then what is the accuracy ?

 ``` r
 sb$predNull <- 0